Refinable modeling for unbinned SMEFT analyses: Simulation for inference

-A particular case is reweighting functions that solely depend on $\bx$.
-In this case, we can access the DCR as a function of the observed features, and nothing must be learned.
-As an example, consider a selection with a fixed lepton multiplicity $N_{\ell}$ whose reconstruction efficiency is subject to a relative uncertainty $\Delta \textrm{SF}(\ell)/\textrm{SF}(\ell)$ where a corrective scale factor $\textrm{SF}(\ell)$ is already accounted for in the nominal simulation.
-We wish to treat its uncertainty $\Delta\textrm{SF}(\ell)$ with a nuisance parameter $\nu_\ell$.
-If \bx encompasses the properties of the leptons and $\Delta\textrm{SF}(\ell)$ can thus be computed solely from $\bx$ we have
+A special case is reweighting functions that depend solely on $\bx$.
+In this case, we can access the DCR as a function of the observed features without requiring any learning.
+For example, consider a selection with a fixed lepton multiplicity $N_{\ell}$, where the reconstruction efficiency has a relative uncertainty $\Delta \textrm{SF}(\ell)/\textrm{SF}(\ell)$, and a corrective scale factor $\textrm{SF}(\ell)$ is already included in the nominal simulation.
+We treat the uncertainty $\Delta\textrm{SF}(\ell)$ with a nuisance parameter $\nu_\ell$.
+If \bx includes the properties of the leptons, allowing $\Delta\textrm{SF}(\ell)$ to be computed solely from $\bx$, we have

-which, in this case, provides the DCR as a function of $\nu_\ell$.
-No surrogate is needed.
-If $\bx$ is not sufficient for computing the scale factors, the r.h.s. of Eq.~\ref{eq:lepton-sf} does not equate to $r(\bx_i|\nu)$ but $r(\bx_i,\bz_i|\nu)$ and a surrogate is required.
+which provides the DCR as a function of $\nu_\ell$ without needing a surrogate.
+However, if $\bx$ alone is insufficient to compute the scale factors, the right-hand side of Eq.~\ref{eq:lepton-sf} represents $r(\bx_i,\bz_i|\nu)$ rather than $r(\bx_i|\nu)$, and a surrogate is required.